- Car Shipping United Kingdom

 - Import document C104A.

-Upon entry into the UK, you must pay duties and taxes and any import into a foreign county.
-You may also be subject to VAT (Value Added Tax), but there are a number of scenarios in which this fee can be excused.
+Upon entry into the UK, you must pay duties, taxes, and any import into a foreign country.
+You may also be subject to VAT (value-added tax), but there are several scenarios in which this fee can be excused.

 In short, you may qualify to have duties and VAT waived if:

-- You are making a permanent move to the UK.
+- You are making a permanent move from the USA to the UK.

 - You are importing a previously exported UK vehicle.